-At the carnival, a kid throws a torch at one Humanoid, sending it up in flames and no doubt producing a smell ten times worse than your local Long John Silvers.
+At the carnival, a kid throws a torch at one Humanoid, sending it up in flames and no doubt producing a smell ten times worse than the dumpster behind your local Long John Silvers.
 Then we get a shot of Jim firing a rifle at the monsters.
 WTF?
 I thought he was out on his boat?
 In actuality he is, and the shot is a recycled one from earlier in the film when he, Johnny and Susan found the monsters on the beach.
 Sloppy, I know.

 The kid who lit one of the critters on fire now implores Hank Slattery to come help his sister, who is hanging on to another collapsed piece of the dock.
 He tries to pull her up, but a Humanoid appears and begins tugging on her feet, prompting her to emit a sound reminiscent of a doll being stepped on by an elephant.
 Then Johnny Eagle shows up and blows the monster away with a rifle.
 Good thing.
 I’d hate to think what would have happened to that poor child if the critter had managed to pull her away.
 Slattery then jumps down and helps push the girl up to relative safety.
 However, this has put him in reach of the Humanoids, who grab him.
 He screams in pain, but Johnny saves him by shooting the monster and then pulling his sorry ass up to the dock.